-Candidates are required to obtain 21 ECTS credits (or equivalent) of which at least 15 from the list of approved courses for the doctoral program published here.
-Candidates are expected to acquire at least 9 credits by the end of the first year and at least 18 by the end of the second year as a prerequisite to continue the program.
+You are expected to acquire at least 9 credits by the end of the first year and at least 18 by the end of the second year as a prerequisite to continue in the program.
 Exceptions to this schedule must be motivated and approved by the supervisory committee.

 Additional credits can be obtained by attending conference tutorials, summer/winter schools, seminars etc. (1 credit every four hours, max 5 credits for a single summer school).
 In order to get credits recognized you must email the PhD secretary (cc your supervisory committee) with the following details:

 If you take courses from external PhD programs (not in the above list) then to get credits you must email the PhD secretary (cc your supervisory committee and course instructor) with the following details:

 It is also acceptable to take for credits courses that are programmed for a MSc degree in Computer Engineering (use the above procedure for recognition).
 In these cases, however, you will get the floor of the half the ECTS credits assigned for the MSc program.
 You are strongly advised to discuss with your supervisor(s) and/or the head of the PhD program before you enroll for one of these courses.

 You must submit a progress report at the end of each year.
 Reports should include:

 The supervisory committee makes a recommendation to the doctoral committee in order to allow the candidate to continue the PhD program.
 The recommendation must be written and signed and the outcome can be either positive or negative.
 The final decision on the continuation of the PhD program will be made by the doctoral committee based on the received recommendation.
 The supervisory committee also prepare, on behalf of the doctoral committee, a letter of presentation for candidates that have completed the program.
 The final report is approved by the doctoral committee and is sent to the evaluation committee and to the jury for the final exam.